 Participant: Any Athlete or Athlete Support Person.

-Person.
-A natural Person or an organisation or other entity.
+Person: A natural Person or an organisation or other entity.

-The actual, physical Possession, or the constructive Possession (which shall be found only if the Person has exclusive control or intends to exercise control over the Prohibited Substance/Method or the in which a Prohibited Substance/Method exists); provided, however, that if the Person does not exclusive control over the Prohibited Substance/Method or the premises in which Substance/Method Prohibited exists, constructive Possession shall only be found if the Person knew about the presence of the Prohibited Substance/Method and intended to exercise control over it.
-Provided, however, there shall be no anti-doping rule violation based solely on Possession if, prior to receiving notification of any kind that the Person has committed an anti-doping rule violation, the Person has taken concrete demonstrating that the Person never intended to have possession and has renounced possession by explicitly Anti-Doping Organisation. it to an Notwithstanding anything to the contrary in definition, the purchase (including by any electronic or other means) of a Prohibited Substance or Prohibited Method constitutes Possession by the Person who makes the purchase.
+The actual, physical Possession, or the Possession: constructive Possession (which shall be found only if the Person has exclusive control or intends to exercise control over the Prohibited Substance/Method or the which a Prohibited Substance/Method exists); provided, however, that if the Person does not exclusive control Prohibited over the Substance/Method in or the premises which constructive Prohibited Substance/Method exists, Possession shall only be found if the Person knew about the presence of the Prohibited Substance/Method and intended to exercise control over it.
+Provided, however, there shall be no anti-doping rule violation based solely on Possession if, prior to receiving notification of any kind that the Person has committed an anti-doping rule Person has taken the concrete demonstrating that the Person never intended to have possession and has renounced possession by explicitly it Anti-Doping Organisation. to an Notwithstanding anything to the contrary definition, the purchase (including by any electronic or other means) of a Prohibited Substance or Prohibited Method constitutes Possession by the Person who makes the purchase.

 [Comment: Under this definition, steroids found in an Athlete's car would constitute a violation unless the Athlete establishes that someone else used the car; in that event, the Anti-Doping Organisation must establish that, even though the Athlete did not have exclusive control over the car, the Athlete knew about the steroids and intended to have control over the steroids.
-Similarly, in the example of steroids found in a home medicine cabinet under the joint control of an Athlete Anti-Doping Organisation spouse, the establish that the Athlete knew the steroids were in the cabinet and that the Athlete intended to exercise control over the steroids. .
+Similarly, in the example of steroids found in a home medicine cabinet under the joint control of an Athlete Anti-Doping spouse, the Organisation establish that the Athlete knew the steroids were in the cabinet and that the Athlete intended to exercise control over the steroids.
 The act of purchasing a Prohibited Substance alone constitutes Possession, even where, for example, the product does not arrive, is received by someone else, or is sent to a third party address1